RazrFalcon/resvg/README.md

 - *librsvg*, currently, is heavily tied to [cairo] library, unlike *resvg*
 - *librsvg* is heavily tied to [GNOME] which makes it painful to distribute outside the Linux ecosystem
 - *librsvg* doesn't really preprocess input files, rendering them as is
-- *librsvg* has a minimal support of the edge cases, which leads to rendering errors
+- *librsvg* has a minimal support of the edge-cases, which leads to rendering errors

 ### resvg vs Inkscape

 Inkscape is often used to convert SVG to PNG, but it's not an actual competitor to *resvg*, because it's still a complete SVG editor, not a tiny library.
+Also, it's very slow.
 But it has the best SVG support amongst other.

 ### resvg vs QtSvg

 Without a doubt, [QtSvg] is heavily used in [Qt] applications.
 But [QtSvg] itself is very limited.
 It officially supports only a tiny portion of the SVG Tiny 1.2 subset.
-In simple terms - it correctly renders only very simple SVG images.
+In simple terms - it correctly renders only primitive SVG images.

 ## SVG support